 Bake the pastry in the ring until golden brown and set.
-Then release it and place on a cake stand.
+Then release it and place it on a cake stand.

 Step#5: Assemble the Tart

 Start by brushing a layer of warm strawberry jam on the bottom.
 This will act as a “glue” to keep the berries in place and give your tart a nice sweet strawberry flavor under the pastry cream.